threefoldfoundation/info_threefold_pub/wiki/tfgrid/farming/farming_intro.md

 Learn more [here](@farming_hardware_overview)

 Once booted by Zero OS, the hardware becomes a 3Node, and its total capacity will automatically be detected and registered on the blockchain database.
-We call this proof-of-capacity.
+We call this Proof-of-Capacity.

-## Proof-of-Capacity

-The proof-of-capacity records three Internet resources from the 3Node:

-- Compute Capacity (CPU)
-- Memory Capacity (RAM)
-- Storage Capacity (SSD/HDD)
-- Network Capacity (Bandwidth, IP Addresses)

-The proof-of-capacity is stored on a distributed storage system and hashed (fingerprinted).
-The hashes verify the authenticity of the report and are stored in the minting transactions of the blockchain.

-4 days after the end of each month, the TFTs are transferred to the Farmer.
-The minting consensus needs to be achieved before minting can actually happen.
+Learn more about Proof-of-Capacity [here](@proof_of_capacity.md)

 ## Why becoming a Farmer?